wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 The time limit provided for in Article 17(3)(a) shall be fixed, in each case, according to the circumstances of the case, by the International Searching Authority; it shall not be shorter than 15 or 30 days, respectively, depending on whether the applicant's address is in the same country as or in a different country from that in which the International Searching Authority is located, and it shall not be longer than 45 days, from the date of the invitation.

-### Rule 41 Earlier Search Other Than International Search
+### Rule 41---Earlier Search Other Than International Search

 ##### 41.1 Obligation to Use Results; Refund of Fee

 If reference has been made in the request, in the form provided for in Rule 4.11, to an international-type search carried out under the conditions set out in Article 15(5) or to a search other than an international or international-type search, the International Searching Authority shall, to the extent possible, use the results of the said search in establishing the international search report on the international application.
 The International Searching Authority shall refund the search fee, to the extent and under the conditions provided for in the agreement under Article 16(3)(b) or in a communication addressed to and published in the Gazette by the International Bureau, if the international search report could wholly or partly be based on the results of the said search.

-### Rule 42 Time Limit for International Search
+### Rule 42---Time Limit for International Search

 ##### 42.1 Time Limit for International Search

 The time limit for establishing the international search report or the declaration referred to in Article 17(2)(a) shall be three months from the receipt of the search copy by the International Searching Authority, or nine months from the priority date, whichever time limit expires later.

-### Rule 43 The International Search Report
+### Rule 43---The International Search Report

 ##### 43.1 Identifications